I set a goal to do the splits this year.

 My goal is not just to achieve new things each year, it's to refine my philosophy about how I achieve things.
 Tweaking my mental model each year gives me a clear roadmap to follow, making it easier to stay on track and avoid getting sidetracked or discouraged.
 And it helps me spend my time better.
 I'm dedicating 15 minutes a day to doing the splits.
 That's a very big return on a minimal output.

-So while the goal itself may be important, your personal methodology of how you accomplish goals or resolutions is a lot more valuable to your long term growth.
+So, while the setting and achieving your goal itself may be important, your personal methodology of how you accomplish goals or resolutions is a lot more valuable to your long term growth.
 If you can upgrade your mental model for achieving goals each year, you'll find that your growth becomes exponential.

 Don't get me wrong, I do want to hear about your New Year's Resolutions!
 It's fun to go for big things!
 It's just that the goal itself doesn't interest me nearly as much as your mental model to get there.